Welcome to the Green World: Your DIY Herbalism Kit Journey Begins

 The potency of your tincture will depend on the type of herbs used and the length of the steeping period.
 Always label your tinctures with the date and type of herb used.

-Learn more about 🌿 Simple Herbal Tincture Recipe or discover other recipes.
+Learn more about ๐ŸŒฟ Simple Herbal Tincture Recipe or discover other recipes.

-Having outlined the basics of an uncomplicated herbal tincture, watching a video tutorial can help solidify the process.
-This video by Mary's Nest is an informative guide on how to produce a medicinal herbal tincture with any herb of your choice.
+Now that we've gone through the recipe for a simple herbal tincture, let's watch a video tutorial to better understand the process.
+This video by Mary's Nest provides a step-by-step guide on how to make a medicinal herbal tincture using any herb.

 Keep Your Kit Thriving: Maintenance Tips for Your Herbalism Kit